Always on My Mind (Willie Nelson album)

 Always on My Mind is the 27th studio album by country singer Willie Nelson.
-It was the Billboard number one country album of the year for 1982, and stayed 253 weeks on the Billboard Top Country Albums charts, peaking at number one for a total of 22 weeks, as well as spending 99 weeks on the all-genre Billboard 200, peaking at number two for 3 weeks.
+It was the Billboard number one country album of the year for 1982, and stayed 253 weeks on the Billboard Top Country Albums chart, peaking at number one for a total of 22 weeks, as well as spending 99 weeks on the all-genre Billboard 200, peaking at number two for 4 weeks.